-Next, select shoes with non-slip outsoles that fit properly so that your foot can’t move around in the shoe and become irritated.
+Next, select shoes with non-slip outsoles that fit properly.
 The shoes, like your padded socks, also should be made for the specific activity you will engage in.
 Properly designed and fitted shoes or boots have uppers made of mesh or another material that wicks away moisture while not allowing it in.
 If the shoe upper is made of leather, it should have vents or other openings that help evacuate moisture.
 Be aware that waterproof shoes do not wick away moisture and may create a wet environment conducive to the growth of athlete’s foot or another foot fungus.
 Well-designed footwear also has few seams or raised areas that can cause pressure points or rub the skin, and should be shaped like your feet (no pointy toes).

 Do you wear inserts or orthotics?
 If so, be sure to bring them with you when you go shopping for new footwear.